eyadroid/15-puzzle/README.md

 # 15-puzzle
-The 15 puzzle game with different modes
+The 15 puzzle game with different modes, built using basic DOM operations.